glassnotes/GrayCode-QubitEncoding/README.md

 # Improving Hamiltonian encodings with the Gray code

-Obtain energies for deuteron Hamiltonian defined in [REF] using a variational quantum eigensolver.
+Obtain energies for deuteron Hamiltonian defined in [https://arxiv.org/abs/2008.05012](https://arxiv.org/abs/2008.05012) using a variational quantum eigensolver.

 ## Installation